jsca0/MiniBid/README.md

 ## Development of the MiniBid RESTful API
 ### Brief Description of MiniBid’s Database Models
 MiniBid uses five database models: User, Item, Auction, Bid and Event.

 IMAGE

 ### MiniBid Application Logic Overview
 ### MiniBid RESTful API Endpoints
+Users should first register and login using the following endpoints:
 - /api/user
   - /register
   - /login

+ IMAGE

+ IMAGE

-For every other endpoint requests must come from registered users, they should have the user's ```auth_token``` in thier headers.
+<b>For every other endpoint requests must come from registered users, they should have the user's ```auth_token``` in thier headers.</b>

 Items...
 - /api/items